10 GDPR Requirements You Must Know In 2023

 To ensure data privacy of EU citizens, GDPR affords them the following rights:

-• Right to information: Individuals have the right to know about how and when their personal data is being processed.
+- Right to information (Articles 13 & 14): Individuals have the right to know about how and when their data is being processed.

-• Right to access: Data subjects can request a copy of their data that is being processed.
-They can also request information on the purpose of processing and the period for which the data will be held.
+- Right to access (Article 15): Data subjects can request a copy of the data being processed.
+They can also request information on the processing activities, such as the purpose and the period for which the data will be held.

-• Right to object: EU citizens can disapprove the processing of their personal data for purposes they do not deem fit.
+- Right to object (Article 21): EU citizens can disapprove the processing of their personal data for purposes they do not deem fit.

-• Right to erasure: Data subjects can request that their data must be erased in cases where the data is no longer needed or consent is withdrawn.
+- Right to erasure (Article 17): Data subjects can request that their data must be erased in cases where the data is no longer needed or consent is withdrawn.
 However, holding data for any legal obligation or public task is exempted.

-• Right to rectification: Individuals can request correction of incorrect or inaccurate data.
+- Right to rectification (Article 16): Individuals can request correction of incorrect or inaccurate data.

-• Right to restrict processing: Individuals can restrict the processing of their personal data for purposes they do not approve.
+- Right to restrict processing (Article 18): Individuals can restrict the processing of their personal data for purposes they do not approve.
 In such cases the restrictions in data processing must be complied with.

-• Rights related to data portability: If the data subjects choose, they can transmit the data to third-party data controllers.
+- Rights related to data portability (Article 20): If the data subjects choose, they can transmit the data to third-party data controllers.
 They can demand a copy of their personal data for these purposes.

-• Right to automated decision making: In cases where there’s automated decision making while data processing, it is essential that individuals are informed about it.
+- Right to automated decision-making (Article 22): In cases where there’s automated decision-making while data processing, it is essential that individuals are informed about it.
 They have the right to demand intervention or object to the processing of data.

 Data breach notification

 The GDPR has clearly laid down timelines for prompt notifications in case of data breaches.
-Data controllers or data protection officers as the accountable authority should notify DPAs (Data protection authority) in the relevant EU state about the breach as soon as they come to know about it and not later than 72 hours of the incident.
+Data controllers or data protection officers, as the accountable authority, should notify DPA (Data protection authority) in the relevant EU state about the breach as soon as they come to know about it and not later than 72 hours after the incident.
 DPAs can then initiate investigations and demand corrective measures.

 In case of high risks, data subjects should also be informed about the breach without delays.